 About Corke Point

-After Hurricane Hazel, Howard Corke and his brother Ed Corke were allowed to purchase lot 58 at 165 Hastings Drive, conditional on rebuilding a cottage.
+After Hurricane Hazel, Howard and his brother Ed were allowed to purchase lot 58 at 165 Hastings Drive, conditional on rebuilding a cottage.

-Howard & Ed Corke obtained a building permit from the local South Willingham inspector Mr. Pete Overbaugh, to build a 1-story cottage on 165 Hastings Drive Lot 58.
-The two families enjoyed building and multi-family recreational use of the cottage and property for several years, while occasionally renting it out to help cover costs.
+Howard & Ed obtained a building permit from the local South Willingham inspector Mr. Pete Overbaugh, to build a 1-story cottage on 165 Hastings Drive Lot 58.
+The two families enjoyed building and multi-family recreational use of the cottage/property for several years, while occasionally renting it out to help cover costs.

 During this time period we gained a neighbour directly west, at 167 Hastings Drive (Lot 59), who built a small cottage.
-Only a few feet separated the two cottages since they were both very close to the joining property line (and the front of this cottage was closer to the water than our cottage).
+Only a few feet separated the two cottages.

 Timber piling shoreline protection installed.

-Howard Corke purchased the neighbour’s cottage at 167 Hastings Drive Lot 59.
+Howard purchased the neighbour’s cottage at 167 Hastings Drive Lot 59.

-Ed Corke sold his portion of the cottage property at 165 Hastings Drive Lot 58 to his brother Howard Corke.
-Howard Corke obtained a permit from the Haldimand-Norfolk Regional Health Unit to replace the cottage septic system with a 2,000 gallon Class 2-6 Sewage Holding Tank.
+Ed sold his portion of the cottage property at 165 Hastings Drive Lot 58 to his brother Howard.
+Howard obtained a permit from the Haldimand-Norfolk Regional Health Unit to replace the cottage septic system with a 2,000 gallon Class 2-6 Sewage Holding Tank.
 This was a requirement by the County due to high water.

 Break-wall of large rocks was installed for shoreline protection between the lake and the cottage.